China Moves One Step Closer to Dethroning the Dollar

 Speaking of “global,” China’s possible intentions to move toward a gold-convertible yuan might be motivated by its nationwide economic stresses.
 It’s well-known that China has chosen to slow down its economy over the past few years through totalitarianism, and this is now joining a debt squeeze of $2.1 trillion over the next five years.
 Expectations are that local governments won’t default, but rather face a new form of economic hardship.
 It’s a full-fledged bond crisis, one that Standard Chartered’s Ding Shuang says the government should alleviate by borrowing more.
 Whether one agrees with that or not, Ding seems right on point when he says that the estimated fiscal deficit of 7.3% of the nation’s GDP is an unsustainable figure.

 In Japan, we again have reports of consumer inflation rising at its fastest pace in 40 years.
-Germany’s yield curve is the most inverted since 1992.
-And the U.S. is experiencing a very rare 3-month/10-year yield curve inversion last seen during the Reagan administration (meanwhile, housing is in full-fledged crisis).
+Germany’s debt is waving massive red flags (meanwhile, housing is in full-fledged crisis).
 Far away in Egypt, gold hit the highest price ever in local currency due to bullion purchases.

 Unrelated?
 I doubt it.